Flow Matching for Probabilistic Monocular 3D Human Pose Estimation: Appendix of FMPose

-The top-$k$ hyperparameter determines how many top-$k$ arguments from the 2D heatmaps are used as inputs for the GCN of FMPose.
-We demonstrate the ablation on different values of $k$ in Tab. \ref{tab:suppl_topk}.
-Due to the constraints of the computational resources available, we report the error bars across only three random seeds: 40, 42, and 44.
+The top-$k$ determines how many top arguments from the 2D heatmaps are used as inputs for the GCN of FMPose.
+We demonstrate the ablation on different values of $k$ in~\Cref{tab:suppl_topk}.
+Due to the limited computational resources, we report the error bars across only three random seeds: 40, 42, and 44.
 Furthermore, to prevent the network from overfitting to a few highest-confidence arguments, we randomly shuffle the top-$k$ arguments before passing them as inputs.
 Random shuffle is applied to all the experiments in the main paper and the supplementary.

-The results in Tab. \ref{tab:suppl_topk} show that using a higher $k$ improves the 3D joint estimation accuracy on the indoor dataset Human3.6M, but reduces the generalization to the more challenging outdoor dataset MPI-INF-3DHP.
+The results in~\Cref{tab:suppl_topk} show that using a higher $k$ improves the 3D joint estimation accuracy on the indoor dataset Human3.6M, but reduces the generalization to the more challenging outdoor dataset MPI-INF-3DHP.
 We found the optimal $k$ to be at $48$, where the trade-off in performance is the best between the two datasets.
 All the experiments in the main paper are thus conducted with $k = 48$.